gsa-tts-archived/jemison/.github/ISSUE_TEMPLATE/story.md

 <details>
   <summary>Process checklist</summary>

-## Getting things done

 - [ ] Has a clear story statement
 - [ ] Can reasonably be done in a few days (otherwise, split this up!)
 - [ ] Shepherds have been identified
 - [ ] UX youexes all the things
 - [ ] Design designs all the things
 - [ ] Engineering engineers all the things

-### If there's UI...
-- [ ] Screen reader - Listen to the experience with a screen reader extension, ensure the information presented in order
-- [ ] Keyboard navigation - Run through acceptance criteria with keyboard tabs, ensure it works.
-- [ ] Text scaling - Adjust viewport to 1280 pixels wide and zoom to 200%, ensure everything renders as expected.
-Document 400% zoom issues with USWDS if appropriate.

 - [ ] Meets acceptance criteria
 - [ ] Meets [QASP conditions](https://derisking-guide.18f.gov/qasp/)
 - [ ] Presented in a review
 - [ ] Includes screenshots or references to artifacts
 - [ ] Tagged with the sprint where it was finished
 - [ ] Archived

+### If there's UI...
+- [ ] Screen reader - Listen to the experience with a screen reader extension, ensure the information presented in order
+- [ ] Keyboard navigation - Run through acceptance criteria with keyboard tabs, ensure it works.
+- [ ] Text scaling - Adjust viewport to 1280 pixels wide and zoom to 200%, ensure everything renders as expected.
+Document 400% zoom issues with USWDS if appropriate.

 </details>